 - For Global Express Guaranteed items, the original receipt of the GXG Air Waybill/Shipping Invoice.

-- For Priority Mail Express International items, PS Form 2861, Priority Mail Express International Service Inquiry, received from the International Inquiry Center.
+- For Priority Mail Express International items, the sender’s copy of PS Form 2976-B, Priority Mail Express International Shipping Label and Customs Form.

 - For registered items and insured parcels, the original mailing receipt and sender’s copy of PS Form 2976-A, Customs Declaration and Dispatch Note — CP 72, issued at the time of mailing.
 Copies are not acceptable.

-- For ordinary parcels, the customer copy of PS Form 2976-A, Customs Declaration and Dispatch Note — CP 72.
+- For ordinary parcels, the sender’s copy of PS Form 2976-A, Customs Declaration and Dispatch Note — CP 72.

 - If mailed from a foreign country: The original mailing receipt if available, the customs label, the wrapper, and any other markings or endorsements on the mailing container that indicate how it was sent.